AthiraThulasi/JavaLearningJournal/01_JVM_JRE_Execution/README.md

 Bytecode (.class)
       Run using JVM

 Output on screen

 # Detailed Explanation

 # Our Code (.java)
-This is the human-readable source code you write, saved with a .java extension (e.g., MyProgram.java).
+This is the human-readable source code weßß write, saved with a .java extension (e.g., MyProgram.java).
 It contains instructions, logic, and syntax following the Java language rules.

 # Compile using javac (Java Compiler)
 The javac command (part of the Java Development Kit - JDK) takes our .java source files.